yiisoft/docs/guide/en/start/hello.md

 # Saying Hello

-> Note: This document reflects current configuration.
-Yii team is going to make it significantly simpler before release.
+> Note: This document reflects the current configuration.
+Yii team is going to make it simpler before release.

 This section describes how to create a new "Hello" page in your application.
 It is a simple page that will echo back whatever you pass to it or, if nothing passed, will just say "Hello!".